$\Phi^4_2$ theory limit of a many-body bosonic free energy: Introduction

 One can see the above measure as the formal limit when $\varepsilon \rightarrow 0^+$ of the nonlinear Gibbs measure

 where

 is an approximation of the Dirac delta $\delta_0$, and $w$ is sufficiently nice.
-This is also formal, for the similar reasons as in \eqref{eq: phi42 def}.
-The above measures can be defined as absolutely continuous with respect to the Gaussian measure
+In the above definitions, $\mathcal{Z}$ and $\mathcal{Z}^\varepsilon$ are normalization constants.
+This is also formal, for the same reasons as in \eqref{eq: phi42 def}.
+The above measures can be defined as being absolutely continuous with respect to the Gaussian measure

 with covariance $h^{-1}$, on the appropriate Sobolev space.
-Here
+Here,

 on $\mathfrak{H} = L^2(\mathbb{T}^2)$, see e.g.~\cite[Lemma~5.1]{LewNamRou-20}.
 Due to the support properties of this free Gibbs measure, there are still infinite terms in~\eqref{eq:nonlinear gibbs def}, hence the interaction term has to be ``Wick-renormalized''.
 This is fairly classical, we refer to~\cite{FroKnoSchSoh-20,LewNamRou-20} for rigorous definitions in a context tailored for our needs below.
 After this Wick renormalization, one finds that the interaction term